will9191/will9191/README.md

 # 👋 Hi there!
 I'm Will

 Welcome to my GitHub profile!
-I'm a dedicated software developer with a passion for crafting high-quality applications using **Angular**, **Java**, and **Spring Boot**.
+I'm a dedicated software developer with a passion for crafting high-quality applications.
 Just as I push my limits in **heavy weightlifting**, I strive to push the boundaries of technology and innovation in my projects.

 ## 🚀 Technologies I Love